 Regulatory & Scientific Updates from Across the Herbal Sector

-3.30 pm: Mark Blumenthal Founder & Executive Director - American Botanical Council - Best Practices Contract Language and Standard Operating Procedure Templates for the Disposal/Destruction of Irreparably Defective Articles and BAPP Research on Adulterants in Herbal Products
+3.30 pm - Mark Blumenthal, Founder & Executive Director - American Botanical Council - Update on the Standard Operating Procedure Template for the Disposal/ Destruction of Irreparably Defective Articles and BAPP Research on Adulterants in Herbal Products

 Dr Chris Etheridge